This is where I built Port UI from the ground-up

 Cross-functional translation

-Startups are bilingual environments — product talks in numbers, design talks in empathy.
-I learned to translate between both: pitching user logic to investors and investor logic to designers.
+Startups are bilingual environments where product speaks in numbers and design speaks in empathy.
+I learned how to translate between the two, pitching user logic to investors and translating investor logic back to designers.

 Building confidence in a new category

-I had to design the narrative as much as the interface — building conviction inside the team before expecting it from users.
+We were introducing the idea of numberless messaging, and most people had no reference point for it.
+I had to design the narrative as much as the interface, building conviction within the team before we could expect it from users.

 Outcomes